Symbolism in landscape and (self) portraits

-Art week - program.
-Before you start your art week in Lubrin, you will meet Gerlo Beernink via a zoom meeting, you will get to know his lessons, you will receive your first assignments and the extensive handout to prepare.
+Before you begin your art week in Lubrin you will meet Gerlo Beernink through a zoom meeting, get acquainted with his classes, receive your first assignments and the comprehensive handout to prepare you.

 Arrival in Lubrin.
-Make yourself comfortable and comfortable in your room.
+Make yourself comfortable in your room.
 Get some rest after a long journey.
-You will be welcomed with a snack and drink.
-Of course the famous tapaz and cava.
+You will be welcomed with the famous tapas and cava.

-14.00 A walk through the village with a beautiful view of Lubrin from El Castllico on the hill.
+Then a walk through the village with stunning views of Lubrin from El Castillico on the hill.

-17.00 At the end of the afternoon you will have the opportunity to present your home assignments to the group.
+At the end of the day you will have the opportunity to present your home assignments to the group.
 After discussion and feedback, you will be given the assignment for the next day.

-We conclude the day with a Spanish-style dinner at Casa de Arte provided by our host Simone.
+We conclude the day with a Spanish-style dinner at Casa de Arte.
 A great opportunity to get further acquainted with the other participants.

 We drive on to Carbonera where we have a delicious lunch at Bellamar.
 Especially the little squids are recommended.
 Butter soft with a crispy coating.